Gianni Marciante

 I am a Postdoctoral Fellow at the University of Bologna.
 I received my PhD in Economics from the University of Warwick in June 2023.

 My primary research fields are Economic History and Political Economy.
-More specifically, my current research agenda focuses on the causes and consequences of nation-building policies in Italy during the 19th century.
+More specifically, my current research agenda focuses on the causes and consequences of nation-building policies, the determinants of Italy's first demographic transition, and the historical roots of knowledge-based economies.

 You can find my CV here.